Chapter 1. Midnight memories

 “And what makes you think I’m gonna help?”
 I asked as coldly as possible.

-“Knowledge of the fact that you owe me your life and freedom” he retorted proudly.
+“Knowledge of the fact that you owe me your life and freedom” he retorted proudly, arms on his hips and puffing up his chest.

-“Oh come on, all you did was guide me out of a tiny forest.
+“Oh come on, all you did was guide me out of a forest, a really small one at that.
 I’d have figured a way out myself.
-I didn’t ask you to help.
-I even gave you my jacket for your help.”
+I didn’t ask for help.
+I even gave you my jacket as a token of my appreciation.
+Not to mention you took me around in circles for HOURS before actually showing me the exit!”

 “A forest infested with killer sparrows it was.
-You should be thanking me still for protecting your life.”
+You should be thanking me still for protecting your life, I fell down 3 ditches leading the way.”

 “BUT I’M NOT A WORM.
 I’m human, and for God’s sake, get rid of that fancy accent.”

 “A human?
-Oh crap.
-You humans behave so much like vermins that I mix it all up.
+Oh blimey.
+You humans behave so much like vermin that I get it all mixed up.
+My apologies.
 But fret not, fret not.
-I come to you then with a fair deal.
+I shall offer you then a fair deal in lieu of your help.
 But it is your birthday.
 You say it for yourself.
-What can I get you in return for your help?”
+What booty would illicit a positive response from your end?”

 “Ah, I knew not all humans are materialistic.
-Well said kid.
+Well said lad.
 They said men are all about money.
 But I knew at once that you’re different.”

 “You really didn’t get what I said, did you?”

-“A cat I can get you before dawn, and as for the rest, can you summarize that in British English?”
+“A cat I can procure before dawn, the dogs too – females if I understand correctly – and as for the rest, can you summarize that in British English?”

-As we were talking, my phone started beeping.
+As we were talking, my phone started to buzz.
 “What’s all that” he asked.
 “Just birthday wishes” I replied.

-“Some luck it brought” I retorted, and at the same time hoped that the falling into the well was not attributed with wearing the ring.
+“Some luck it brought” I mumbled, and at the same time hoped that the falling into the well was not credited to the ring.
+Maybe falling runs in his family.
 I was amazed at the sight of it though.
 I couldn’t even guess how much it would cost, but it was a gift so I took it.
-“Thank you” was all I said.
-But seeing what he was capable of parting with, I was now much more interested in his deal.
-Yeah I’m greedy.
+“Thank you” was all I could say.
+But seeing what he was capable of parting with, I was now a tad more interested in his deal.
+Yes I’m greedy.
 Problem Jon Pedley?

 “For someone who doesn’t even remember his name, you remembered my birthday.
 You just scored some brownie points there fella.
 And so I’ve decided to take your deal.
 State your offer.”